cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/monitor-tunnels/logs.md

 # Tunnel logs

-Tunnel logs record all activity between a `cloudflared` instance and Cloudflare's global network.
+Tunnel logs record all activity between a `cloudflared` instance and Cloudflare's global network, as well as all activity between `cloudflared` and your origin server.
 These logs allow you to investigate connectivity or performance issues with a Cloudflare Tunnel.
 You can stream real-time logs for a tunnel from any client machine, or you can configure your server to store persistent logs.

 ## View logs on a client